 - A sole breadwinner of the family will have to consider what the fixed expenses are and expenses that can be adjusted.

-- If you are planning on switching jobs, ensure you are financially ready in case the search for the next job takes longer than you expect.
+- If you are planning on switching jobs, ensure you are financially ready in case the search for the next job takes longer than expected.

 - Thinking of taking a sabbatical?
-Calculate how much you need and some runway to build your savings before starting your break.
+Calculate how much you need and build your savings before starting your break..

 You know the drill – the general rule of thumb is to set aside 3 to 6 months of emergency funds.
-That way, cash is available when you need it, for medical costs before insurance claims are processed, or car repairs, or replacing a broken down refrigerator, or sudden loss of income.
+That way, cash is available when you need it, for medical costs before insurance claims are processed, or car repairs, or paying the bills when there’s a sudden loss of income.